tiddly-gittly/Tiddlywiki-WikiText-Plugin-Template/README.md

 After `npm i`:

-- `npm run dev-demo` to setup the demo site locally.
-Re-run this command and refresh browser to see changes to local tiddlers.
+- `npm run dev` to auto pack the plugin and run a demo site.
+Your change in the src directory will automatically refresh the site.
-- `npm run dev` to pack the plugin in the `dist/` directory.
+- `npm run dev-html` to see demo site with packed plugin after you finish your development, this can be your final check, this runs slower than `npm run dev`

 ## After the plugin is complete